 Figurative Language (Creating Imagery and Depth of Meaning)

 - Personification: Giving human qualities to inanimate objects, animals, or abstract ideas.
-Personification enriches imagery and creates emotional resonance, as in Emily Dickinson’s “Because I could not stop for Death,” (1890) where Death is a “courteous suitor.”
+Personification enriches imagery and creates emotional resonance, as in Emily Dickinsonโs โBecause I could not stop for Death,โ (1890) where Death is portrayed with the manners and social role of a polite human figure.

 - Hyperbole: Exaggeration for emphasis or humorous effect.
-Hyperbole amplifies emotions or descriptions, creating a more vivid impression on the reader.
+Hyperbole amplifies emotions or descriptions to create a more vivid impression on the reader.

 - Symbolism: Using an object, character, or event to represent a larger idea or concept.
-Symbolism adds depth by conveying complex themes through indirect representation.
+Symbolism enriches the text by conveying complex themes through indirect representation.
 In To Kill a Mockingbird, the mockingbird symbolizes innocence.

 - Irony: A contrast between expectation and reality, often used to highlight contradictions or surprising elements.
-Irony adds complexity and depth, as in Robert Frost’s “The Road Not Taken,” where the speaker’s seemingly significant choice is ultimately revealed as less impactful.
+Irony introduces layered interpretation, as in Robert Frostโs โThe Road Not Taken,โ where the speakerโs seemingly significant choice is ultimately revealed as less impactful.

 - Understatement: Deliberately representing something as less important than it is, often for ironic or humorous effect.
 Understatement can create a subtle emphasis or highlight the absurdity of a situation.